logvisionn/real-vs-ai-face-classifier/README.md

 | Loss / Optimizer | Cross-entropy / Adam (1 e-4)         |
 | Training data    | ≈ 380 k faces (Real + StyleGAN/DDPM) |
 | Temperature T    | **1.7** (learned on validation set)  |
 ---

+## ⚠️ Limitation: No Face Detection

+This model is a **binary classifier** trained to distinguish between **real** and **AI-generated** *face images*.
+It **does not verify** whether the input image actually contains a face.

+As a result, when uploading **non-face images** (e.g. landscapes, screenshots, objects), the model may still output a prediction like “Real — 72%”, because it’s forced to choose between two classes.

+➡️ **Tip:** For best results, upload a clear, frontal face photo.
+A future update may include automatic face detection to prevent misclassification on irrelevant inputs.

+---

 ## 📈 Performance